andreastkdf/WouldYouRather/README.md

 Answering "neither" or "both" is against the rules.

 In the app, users are able to answer questions, see which questions they haven’t answered, see how other people have voted, post questions, and see the ranking of users on the leaderboard.
+A login feature is available, the users are able to login by selecting one of the available accounts.

 # Usage
 ### Install [yarn](https://yarnpkg.com):